Persons with Limited Mobility

-Underground line U3: Baumwall (approx. 450 m from the Elbphilharmonie)
+Underground line U3: Baumwall (Elbphilharmonie) (approx. 450 m away)

-Underground line U4: Überseequartier (approx. 1,000 m from the Elbphilharmonie)
+Underground line U4: Überseequartier (approx. 950 m away)

-Ferry 72 (from Landungsbrücken pier): »Elbphilharmonie« pier (approx. 80 m from the Elbphilharmonie)
+Ferry line 72 (from Landungsbrücken): »Elbphilharmonie« landing stage (approx. 80 m away)

-Parking spaces for visitors with disabilities are available on floors 4 and 5 of the Elbphilharmonie multistorey car park.
-Pay stations also cater for the needs of the disabled.
-Call buttons offer a direct connection to the car park headquarters via phone and video.
-There is a headroom restriction of 2.10 metres.
+Parking spaces for disabled visitors are available on floors 4 and 5 of the Elbphilharmonie multistorey car park.
+Pay stations also cater for the needs of the disabled – call buttons offer a direct connection to the car park headquarters via phone and video.
+There is a car park height restriction of 2.10m.

-The Plaza, Grand Hall and Recital Hall cannot be accessed via the multistorey car park directly.
+The Plaza, Grand Hall and Recital Hall cannot be directly accessed via the multistorey car park.
 Please use the »B« lifts to travel to the ground floor.
-From there, take the »A« lifts to the Plaza behind the turnstiles (Plaza or concert ticket required).
+From there, take the »A« lifts (located behind the turnstiles) up to the Plaza (Plaza or concert ticket required).